 Jugie (1940) — Jugie M. Barlaam est-t-il né catholique? Échos d'Orient, 1940, no. 39, pp. 100–125.

-Legeyev etc. (2018a) — Legeyev M., priest.
+Legeyev et al. (2018a) — Legeyev M., priest.
 Methodius (Zinkovsky), hierom., Ciril (Zinkovsky), hierom.
 Nauchno-bogoslovskoe osmyslenie istorii v IV–V vekakh: popytki i tendentsii [The Scientific and Theological interpretation of History in the IV-V Centuries: Attempts and Tendencies].
 Khristianskoye Chteniye, 2018, no. 4, pp. 10–27.
 (In Russian).

 Journal article (on-line):

-Swaminathan etc — Swaminathan V., Lepkoswka-White E., Rao B. P. Browsers or buyers in cyberspace?
+Swaminathan et al. — Swaminathan V., Lepkoswka-White E., Rao B. P. Browsers or buyers in cyberspace?
 An investigation of electronic factors influencing electronic exchange, Journal of Computer Mediated Communication, 1999, vol. 5, no. 2.
-Available at: www. ascusc.org/ jcmc/vol5/ issue2/ (accessed: 13.09.2017).
+Available at: www.ascusc.org/jcmc/vol5/issue2/ (accessed: 13.09.2017).

 Conference proceeding: individual paper

-Kostromin (2018) — Kostromin K. Osobennosti «Zakona sudnogo lyudem» kak odnogo iz drevneyshikh pamyatnikov drevnerusskogo tserkovnogo prava [Features of the "Law of the People's Judiciary" as one of the oldest monuments of Old Russian church law].
+Kostromin (2018) — Kostromin K. Osobennosti «Zakona sudnogo lyudem» kak odnogo iz drevneyshikh pamyatnikov drevnerusskogo tserkovnogo prava [Features of the "Law of the People's Judiciary" as One of the Oldest monuments of Old Russian Church Kaw].
 Tserkov'.
 Bogoslovie.
 Istoriya.
 Materialy VI Vserossiyskoy nauchno‑bogoslovskoy konferentsii (Ekaterinburg, 10‑12 fevralya 2018 g.).
 Ekaterinburg: EDS, 2018, p.
 337‑342.
 (In Russian).

-Figures and Tables: During the submission of an article, authors are supposed to include all figures and tables at appropriate place in the manuscript.
+Figures and Tables: Authors should include all figures and tables at the appropriate place in the manuscript.
 All figures should be cited in the paper in a consecutive order.
 Figures should be of high quality and clear.
-Every figure must have descriptive title.
+Every figure must have a descriptive title.
 Tables should be cited consecutively in the text.
-Every table must have a descriptive title and if numerical measurements are given, the units should be included in the column heading.
+Every table must have a descriptive title and, if numerical measurements are given, the units should be included in the column heading.

 4. Copyright Notice

-Authors retains copyright of their article and the publisher will have right to publish the article.
-We follow Creative Commons Attribution (CC-BY) 4.0 license.
+Authors retain the copyright of their article and the publisher will have the right to publish the article.
+We follow the Creative Commons Attribution (CC-BY) 4.0 license.

 5. Correspondence with the Editor-in-Chief

-Article Submission and all correspondence with the authors passes only with using this e-mail: firstname.lastname@example.org
+Article Submission and all correspondence with the authors is carried out only through the e-mail address: firstname.lastname@example.org.